ceydaecearslan/EcoRush_Unity/README.md

 • Open Unity Hub.
 Click on the 'Add' button and select the directory where you cloned or extracted the ZIP the project.

-• Then the project should start automatically in a few minutes.
+• Then the project should start automatically in a few seconds.
 ## In-Game Screenshots

 ![main_menu](https://github.com/ceydaecearslan/EcoRush_Unity/blob/master/main_menu.png)